DataBiosphere/hca-ingest/README.md

 using `update_docker_image.sh`.
 First update the version field, then run the script. \
 This will build the image, tag it with the version, and push the image to Artifact Registry. \
 Note that this may take a bit to establish the connection to Artifact Registry, so be patient. \
 _It may be that you are on the split VPN and/or trying to push over IPv6.
-Either turn off the VPN or turn of IPV6 \
+Either turn off the VPN or turn off IPV6 \
 on your router to speed this up._

 Once approved and merged, the end-to-end test suite will be run.
 Once this passes, the dataflow \